mfbz/rift-js/docs/specs-v3.md

 ## Overview

-**Rift Protocol** enables developers to ship mini‑dapps as **iframes** injected by a Rift-compatible wallet.
+**Rift Protocol** enables developers to ship mini‑dapps called **Rift Wave** injected by a Rift-compatible wallet.
 Users interact directly where they discover the dApp with no redirects, no pop-ups, and no copy-pasting addresses.

 **V3 Update**: Rift is now **built on top of Flow’s FCL Frame Protocol**, extending it for automatic wallet connection, secure transaction tagging, and full compatibility with `@onflow/fcl` tooling.